Skip to Main Content

 You’ll work with full-time professors who have Ph.D.s in chemistry, extensive post-doctoral experience and connections with local universities.

-Faculty includes a certified clinical chemist and an award-winning professor whose research has appeared in various national and international scientific journals.
+Faculty includes an award-winning professor whose research has appeared in various national and international scientific journals.

 Real-World Opportunities